jdelia/genesis-communities-cpt/readme.txt

 The code is in place, but there are still phrases in the plugin that need to be updated.

 ==Changelog==
+= 0.5.1 =
+Updated code in functions.php to fix bug that displayed featured image on all single posts instead of just the ‘awp-community’ custom type posts.

 = 0.5.0 =

 Plugin renamed to Genesis Communities CPT.
 New Github location. https://github.com/savvyjackie/genesis-communities-cpt

 Still need to add support for languages and test.

 = 0.4.3 =
 Bug fix if any of the fields are empty to reset to default on settings page.
 Setting pages now shows current version number.

 = 0.4.2 =
 Bug fix - uncommented code to update option on init.

 = 0.4.1 =
 Fixed bug in awp-settings.php missing slug variable on initial load.

 = 0.4.0 =
 Added support to change the name of the custom post type.

 = 0.3.2 =
 Updated plugin with function prefix to avoid conflicts.
 Updated Readme.txt and instructions.